Skip to content

 Once the application period ends, our Board of Directors and team of Community Grantmaking Fellows (trained volunteers) evaluate each and every application received.
 This process is necessarily difficult and time-intensive, so thank you for your patience!

-• If you are selected as a finalist, or if our reviewers determine they need additional information, you will be contacted via email 4-12 weeks following the application deadline.
+• If our reviewers determine they need additional information, you will be contacted via email only 8-12 weeks following the application deadline.

 For even more detail, this resource serves to provide complete context and clarity around our financial assistance programs, and why we have certain requirements or parameters in place.